SModelS/smodels/docs/manual/source/RunningSModelS.rst

 .. _parameterFileReportAllSRs:

   * **reportAllSRs** (True/False): set to True to report all signal regions, instead of best signal region only.
+If True no signal region combination is performed.
 Available from v2.1.1 onwards.

+.. _parameterFileCombineAnas:

+    * **combineAnas** (list of results): list of analysis IDs to be combined. *All the analyses are assumed to be fully uncorrelated!* (use with caution).
+Available from v2.2.0 onwards.

 .. _parameterExperimentalFeatures: